AI in Software Testing: Wins and Risks of Artificial Intelligence in QA

 If you feel like the previous part confirms that you may be out of work… soon, don’t sell yourself short, at least for now.
 Here are the limitations AI has and will have for a considerable amount of time.

 1. Lacks creativity.
-AI algorithms experience big problems generating test cases that consider edge cases or unexpected scenarios.
+AI for software testing algorithms experience big problems generating test cases that consider edge cases or unexpected scenarios.
 They need help with inconsistencies and corner situations.

-1. Depends on training data.
-Don’t forget — AI is nothing else but an algorithm, a mathematical model being fed data to operate.
+2. Depends on training data.
+Don’t forget — artificial intelligence is nothing else but an algorithm, a mathematical model being fed data to operate.
 It is not a force of nature or a subject for natural development.
 Thus, the quality of test cases generated by AI depends on the quality of the data used to train the algorithms, which can be limited or biased.

-1. Requires skilled professionals to operate.
-For example, integrating a testing strategy with AI-powered CI/CD pipelines can be complex to set up, maintain, and troubleshoot, as it requires advanced technical skills and knowledge of AI algorithms and technologies.
+5. Requires skilled professionals to operate.
+For example, integrating a testing strategy with AI-powered CI/CD pipelines can be complex to set up, maintain, and troubleshoot, as it requires advanced technical skills and knowledge.
 Tried and true methods we use now may, for years, stay much cheaper and easier to maintain.

 There is a difference between what AI can’t do well and what can go wrong even if it does its job perfectly.
 Let’s dig into the threats related to testing artificial intelligence can take over.

 • Bias in prioritization and lack of transparency.
-It is increasingly difficult to comprehend how AI algorithms are making prioritization decisions, which makes it difficult to ensure that tests are being prioritized in an ethical and fair manner.
-Biases can influence AI algorithms in the data used to train them, which could result in skewed test prioritization.
+It is increasingly difficult to comprehend how algorithms are making prioritization decisions, which makes it difficult to ensure that tests are being prioritized in an ethical and fair manner.
+Biases can influence artificial intelligence models/tools in the data used to train them, which could result in skewed test prioritization.

-• Overreliance on AI.
+• Overreliance on artificial intelligence in software testing.
 Lack of human decision-making reduces creativity in testing approaches, pushes edge cases aside, and, in the end, may cause more harm than good.
 Lack of human oversight can result in incorrect test results and missed bugs.
 Increased human oversight may lead to maintenance overheads.

 Example.
 If the team relies solely on AI-powered test automation tools, they may miss important defects that could have significant impacts on the software’s functionality and user experience.
 The human eye catches inconsistencies using the entire background of using similar solutions.
-AI only relies on limited data and mathematical models.
-The more advanced AI gets, the more difficult it is to check the results’ validity, and the riskier is overreliance.
-This overreliance on AI can lead to a false sense of security and result in software releases with unanticipated defects and issues.
+Artificial intelligence only relies on limited data and mathematical models.
+The more advanced this tech gets, the more difficult it is to check the results’ validity, and the riskier is overreliance.
+This overreliance can lead to a false sense of security and result in software releases with unanticipated defects and issues.

 • Data security-related risks.
 Test data often contains sensitive personal, confidential, and proprietary information.
 Using AI for test data management may increase the risk of data breaches or privacy violations.